 Pilot cluster

-For a better understanding and as an example we will plan a pilot Hadoop Cluster.
-Basically, a balanced workload pattern should fit.
+This article represents a plan of a pilot ADH cluster based on balanced workload pattern.
 Even a small and simple cluster needs to have at least three DataNodes and one NameNode.
 You can use one physical machine (or a virtual machine) or three different machines — it is up to you.

 For more details about workloads, see Hardware requirements depending on workload patterns.